 Away from the Belem tower, you will the Monument of Discoveries.
 This was built in the mid 20th century to commemorate Portuguese sea discoveries of the 15 and 16th centuries.

 The monument is dedicated to sailors, mathematicians, navigators and all those who worked to make sea discoveries a reality.

 I grew up reading about sea discoveries and this view was amazing.

 Port of Lisbon and 25 de Abril Bridge

 While you are in Belem, you will see the beautiful cruise port of Lisbon.
-From a distance the long 25 de Abril Bridge is also visible.
-The date April 25 is to commemorate the date of Portuguese revolution against dictatorship (Carnation Revolution).
+From a distance, the long 25 de Abril Bridge is also visible.
+The date April 25 is to commemorate the date of the Portuguese revolution against dictatorship (Carnation Revolution).

 25 de Abril Bridge looks like the Golden Gate Bridge in San Francisco and is often compared to it.